 For a robot to act as a human driver it is important to secure that the robot receives input for decisions, the vehicle speed information, to request acceleration or deceleration from outside the vehicle.
 Since the human driver is using the vehicle speed trace as the major information to decide if to request acceleration or deceleration, it is appropriate to have the vehicle speed information as the main input also for a robot.

-There are solutions available to provide the vehicle speed to either a physical robot. :
+There are solutions available to provide the vehicle speed to a physical/mechanical robot.
 A mechanical robot is a hardware installed in a vehicle with actuators connected to acceleration pedal, brake pedal, gear selection, etc. The robot shall use the vehicle speed signal information from the test cell as the primary input with the purpose to follow the vehicle speed trace.

 In addition, for autonomous vehicles there will not necessarily be actuators to be used by a human driver, and hence external signals will be required to perform tests.